 To meet this need for reliability, IT departments rely on a playbook that includes a highly reliable access medium like fiber or multiple access mediums through diversity (increasingly powered by SD-WAN).

 Fiber optics are highly reliable and keep business connectivity, well… regular (sorry, couldn’t resist).
 Seriously, though the arrival of Ethernet transport, high-availability electronics and with speeds of 100+ Gbps, fiber is the king of access.
 Businesses of all sizes know this and have been demanding fiber optic connectivity for their key locations.
 This demand has resulted in an explosion of fiber-connected business buildings.
-According to Vertical System Group, the availability of optical fiber connectivity in commercial buildings in the U.S. jumped to 54.8% in 2017.
+According to Vertical System Group, the availability of optical fiber connectivity in commercial buildings in the U.S. jumped to 59.6% by the end of 2018.
 While not ubiquitous by any means, fiber is now available to a large portion of the business population and competition has driven prices down, making it more accessible as well.
 Like all things, fiber is not perfect.
 Among its shortcomings, if not already available, fiber builds can take several months (assuming there is a network nearby), and fiber cuts, although infrequent, can cause long outages.

 Diversity is the networking version of the portfolio approach to mitigating risk.
 While outages are a certainty, if you have multiple connections, the likelihood of all of them being down at the same time approaches zero.
 Additionally, newer technologies like SD-WAN allow multiple paths to be used dynamically – and even route based on the quality of connection—eliminating manual intervention while optimizing routing.
 This allows for less reliable connections like broadband and 4G to be used as part of a high availability service.